cyverse-archive/Donkey/README.markdown

 ```

 The response body for this service is a simple JSON object that indicates
-whether or not the service call succeeded.
+whether or not the service call succeeded and contains the number of messages
+that are still marked as unseen.
 Here's an example:

 ```
 $ curl -sd '